kodev8/pokebattle/README.md

 - Choosing Design Patterns -  Having the liberty of selecting any design pattern was a bit difficult to determine which patterns should be used
 - Detecting collisions - This is still not perfect because of the various shapes and sizes of tiles.
 - Handling turns during a battle - Using the mediator helped rectify issues with handling turns between the trainer and challenger.
 I attempted to use the observer pattern and state patterns but it added complexity and was harder to follow for me.
 Pokemon states and batter states can be implemented using state pattern, but since these are normally booleans or counters, I preferred to keep the simpler implementation of using dictionaries to maintain their states
-- Since this is a smaller project, I understand that some abstractions and better patterns should be made for future implementations.
+- Since this is a smaller project, I understand that some abstractions and better patterns should be made for future implementations and that patterns are forced to meet the assignment requirements.
 - Bugs:
     - Some objects that the trainer should collide with do not work and the trainer can ‘phase’ through them.
 A higher framerate sometimes fixes this but it is still buggy sometimes
     - Performing too many asynchronous fetches can cause the game to crash.
 Since the requests to the API are queued, a backlog of requests can cause the game to freeze first and then maybe crash